 Kushana notes that Nausicaä possesses a power about her, but does not yet understand that it originates from Nausicaä’s unflinching empathy for all whom she meets.
 There is a brief scene that occurs aboard Kushana’s ship that gets this point across in a powerful way.

 Suffering from miasma exposure, a dying soldier named Setoru calls out desperately to his mother.
 Instinctively, Nausicaä cradles him in her arms, draws his poisoned blood into her mouth to clear his lungs, and works to stabilize his condition.
 Watching the act, the entire crew grows to admire and respect her.
 They can see that her act was done out of genuine compassion, and it is this authenticity of soul that ultimately draws them to love and defend her.
 In my last piece on The Acid Lake, I mentioned that Nausicaä’s love and empathy lead others to salvation.
 In this volume, those same qualities lead others to save her.
 In the miasma ravaged Dorok village, the dress stained by the blood of an Ohmu she saves soothes a frightened insect that would have otherwise killed her.
 During the battle at Sapata, she is shielded from enemy fire because soldiers were moved by her compassion to protect her.
-Even when captured, a dying Kai delivers her to safety because he saw her as a master worth defending.
+Even when captured, a dying Kai delivers her to safety because he regarded her as a master worth defending.
 Her compassion even reaches across enemy lines, making Charuka quietly question why his lord Miralupa would fear a girl with such a gentle nature.

 Compassion wins the battle